MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/properties/devenv-sharedlayout-property.md

 ---
 title: "SharedLayout Property"
-description: "Specifies whether the view has the same layout as the default view 'All'.
+description: "Specifies whether the view has the same layout as the default view 'All'." ms.author: solsen ms.custom: na ms.date: 06/23/2021
-When set to true, user personalization on the page is also applied when the view is selected.
-When set to false, the view defines its own layout and is not affected by user personalization." ms.author: solsen ms.custom: na ms.date: 06/23/2021